 won't go tumbling if something leaks.

-- If you want a really firm ball, get one on the smaller side so
+- If you want a really firm ball, get one on the

 you can blow it up fully.
 On the other hand if you want to start easy,

 get a bigger ball and don't blow it up all the way.
 The extra surface

 contact with the floor will make the exercise ball exercises easier.

 - Ideally, if you can afford it, get more than one to

 keep your routine interesting and varying in intensity.